snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/loading-transformed-data/snowflake-loader/index.md

 The Snowflake stage is the most complicated one to create from the resources listed above.

-To create a Snowflake stage, you need a Snowflake database, Snowflake schema, Snowflake storage integration, Snowflake file format, and the S3 path to the transformed events bucket.
+To create a Snowflake stage, you need a Snowflake database, Snowflake schema, Snowflake storage integration, Snowflake file format, and the blob storage (S3 or GCS) path to the transformed events bucket.

 You can follow [this tutorial](https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration.html) to create the storage integration.

 Assuming you created the other required resources for it, you can create the Snowflake stage by following [this document](https://docs.snowflake.com/en/sql-reference/sql/create-stage.html).

-### Downloading the artefact
+### Downloading the artifact

 The asset is published as a jar file attached to the [Github release notes](https://github.com/snowplow/snowplow-rdb-loader/releases) for each version.